mity/old-new-win32api/README.md

 blog **[The Old New Thing](https://devblogs.microsoft.com/oldnewthing/)**.
 The subset is limited mainly to Win32API and some COM-related stuff.

-The reason why I manage this page is that it often provides information which is missing on MSDN or which is described there in a cryptic way, and also because the blog is not easily searchable.
+The reason why I maintain this page is that it often provides information which is missing on MSDN or which is described there in a cryptic way, and also because the blog is not easily searchable.